insongkim/PanelMatch/README.md

  consists of control observations that have an identical treatment history up to a chosen number (`lag`) of years.
 This number corresponds with the `lag` parameter, which must be chosen by the user.
 Users must also consider various parameters regarding the refinement of created matched sets:
  1) `refinement.method` -- Users may choose between standard propensity score weighting or matching (`ps.weight`, `ps.match`), covariate balanced propensity score weighting or matching (`CBPS.weight`, `CBPS.match`),  and mahalanobis distance matching (`mahalanobis`).
+Alternatively users can do no refinement by setting this parameter to `none`.
  2) `size.match` -- This sets the maximum number of control units that can be included in a matched set.
- 3) `covs.formula` -- This sets which variables are considered in creating the refined matched sets.
+ 3) `covs.formula` -- This parameter defines which variables are considered in measuring the similarities/distances between units.
+These will then affect which control units are included/excluded during refinement.
 This can be set to include lagged versions of any variable as well.
 See the `PanelMatch` documentation for more information about this parameter.

 ``` r
 PM.results <- PanelMatch(lag = 4, time.id = "year", unit.id = "wbcode2",